Jupyter notebooks and the Jupyter ecosystem#

 When you are finished working for the day or for an extended period of time, it is important to explicitly shutdown your JupyterHub session, to reduce the load on our cloud infrastructure and overall costs.

-To shutdown your server, if you are viewing JupyterLab, you access the control via
+If you are using JupyterLab, you access the control via

 File > Hub Control Panel menu item: